timescale/pgai/docs/vectorizer-quick-start-openai.md

 1. **Connection to the database in your local developer environment**

-   - Docker: `docker exec -it pgai-db-1 psql -U postgres`
+   - Docker: `docker compose exec -it db psql`
    - psql:  `psql postgres://postgres:postgres@localhost:5432/postgres`

 1. **Enable pgai on your database**